 GST, if applicable, is customarily borne by the buyer.
-As noted earlier, under clause 1 of the Contract, unless the buyer and seller agree otherwise in writing, the purchase price includes GST (if applicable).
+As noted earlier, under section 1 of the Contract of Purchase and Sale, unless the buyer and seller agree otherwise in writing, the purchase price includes GST (if applicable).
 Unless the parties deal with GST in an amendment, the lawyer should confirm with the client whether the sale attracts GST.
-Whether a transaction is subject to GST or not is determined first by the seller's usage and status (see §5.09).
-Clause 11B says that if the transaction is exempt from GST, the seller delivers to the buyer a GST exemption certificate.
+(See §5.09 for a discussion of when GST is payable.)

+Section 11B says that if the transaction is exempt from GST, the seller delivers to the buyer a GST exemption certificate.
 If the transaction attracts GST, the parties deliver appropriate GST certificates to each other in respect of the transaction.

-Clause 12 specifies that time is of the essence:
+Section 12 specifies that time is of the essence: